RunAroundInCircles/404LoveNotFound/README.md

 ### `Inspiration:`
-For my senior design project I am going to be using React.js to create a game.
-I thought in order to learn how to use it better I could take a crack at something I always wanted to do: a dating sim!
+For my senior design project, I am going to be using React.js to create a game.
+I thought in order to learn how to use the language better I could take a crack at something I always wanted to do: a dating sim!
 I mean who hasn't thought of dating their favorite coding language.

+### `What I Learned:`
+One thing I really learned is how complete React and Javascript can get when building games or complete programs like this.
+Most would say to screw web applications and just make games using Unity.
+However, I do not back down so easily!
+While a little complicated, it is possible.

 ### `Languages:`
-For this project I used React.js and javascript to create the entire program.
+For this project I used React.js and Javascript to create the entire game.
 I had help from multiple libraries in React for sound and visuals including: react-sound and reactDOM.

 ### `Challenges:`
 There were many challenges I faced while building this code for this project.
 A big challenge I faced in the beginning was click events on the buttons rendering new components.
 This was later solved using the ReactDOM library.
 I had major problems throughout the project of styling with the CSS and having them all follow a similar style pattern.
 Which was fixed through meticulously setting properties.

 ### `How to improve in the future:`
 I would like to fix up the visuals and the bugs concerning the choice buttons affecting the background.
 The button styling in general needs to be worked on.
 I would also like to flesh out the story more and add more languages if possible.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).